temp-remember-to-delete/docker-hy.github.io/data/part-1/section-6.md

 _Do not alter the code of either project_

-Submit the edited Dockerfiles and commands used to run.
+Submit the edited Podmanfiles and commands used to run.

 <img src="../img/exercises/back-and-front.png" />